 Natural sausage casings are made from the submucosa of the small intestine, a layer of the intestine that consists of naturally occurring collagen.
 The use of natural casing goes back centuries — it’s one of the oldest forms of sausage-making, a classic in the sausage tradition.
 They are the most popular choice today because of the “snap” they make when bitten.
-They’re also flexible, tender, easy to stuff, and are durable enough to hold up to smokehouse processing.
+Natural sausage casings are also flexible, tender, easy to stuff, and are durable enough to hold up to smokehouse processing.
 Natural casings are commonly used for fresh sausage, smoked sausage, snack sticks, brats and more.

 Hog casings are the traditional choice when making any type of link sausage like bratwurst, Italians, and kielbasa.
 This type of natural casing is also commonly used for making smoked polish sausages, ring bologna with a small diameter and landjäeger.

 |29-32 mm||Small Brats • Link Sausage • Landjaeger|